July 29, 2018

 When race week came, I felt confident in my training and went out with a different approach.
 I told myself “I’m going to run to the best of my ability and enjoy my experience”.

-I started off slow, running at an 11:00 minute mile.
-I knew that I could finish in a 5:00 time frame if I paced myself.
-I ran between the 4:40 and the 4:55 pace group so that I could stay on track.
+I started the race slow, running at an 11:00-minute mile.
+If I paced myself well then I could finish in my goal time.
 After mile 4 I started to feel good.
 I saw the Golden Gate Bridge approaching and I got happy.

 The experience was how I imagined it to be.
 It was peaceful, serene and beautiful.